Home >

 In 1998 the Topiary Park Museum Shop/Visitors Center opened at the Town Street entrance to the Park.
 The chateau-style building (built with funding from Columbus Recreation & Parks, Motorists Insurance Companies and the Friends of the Topiary Park) houses restrooms, drinking fountains and the Topiary Park Museum Store is staffed by volunteers.

-Furnished in period decor, the store offers garden related books and a wide range of merchandise.
+Furnished in period decor, the store offers garden related books and a few other merchandise items, specifically related to horticultural interests.
 It is open April through December.
 Call 614-645-0197 for hours.
 Proceeds from the Topiary Park Museum Shop provide funding for the park.